-Student Nurses' Association of Pennsylvania (SNAP)
+Nursing Students' Association (NSA)

-The Student Nurses' Association of Pennsylvania (SNAP) is a non-profit organization and constituent of the National Student Nurses' Association (NSNA), representing nursing students throughout the Commonwealth of Pennsylvania.
-The function of the SNAP is to have direct input into standards of nursing education and influence the educational process (SNAP, 2020).
+The Nursing Students' Association (NSA) is a non-profit organization and constituent of the National Student Nurses' Association (NSNA), representing nursing students throughout the Commonwealth of Pennsylvania.
+The function of the NSA is to have direct input into standards of nursing education and influence the educational process (SNAP, 2020).

-The West Penn Hospital School of Nursing-Nursing Students' Association (WPHSON-NSA) is a chapter of the SNAP that provides nursing students with the opportunity to participate in a professional nursing organization.
+The Western Pennsylvania Hospital School of Nursing-Nursing Students' Association (WPHSON-NSA) is a chapter of the SNAP that provides nursing students with the opportunity to participate in a professional nursing organization.
 Members engage in developing leadership skills, participate in community service outreach programs, and generate resolutions that may positively impact the education of nursing students.